-- 1) Systemically integrate climate adaptation to increase climate preparedness and internal awareness and improve climate hazard response. - 2) Update existing and set new policies to strengthen the role of adaptive management and climate adaptation in Metropolitan's initiatives and decision-making. - 3) Underscore the value of the Metropolitan member agency cooperative and other partnerships in achieving regional climate resilience.
+- 1) Systemically integrate climate adaptation to increase climate preparedness, deepen knowledge and understanding of impacts, and improve climate hazard response. - 2) Update existing and set new policies to strengthen the role of adaptive management and climate adaptation in Metropolitan's initiatives and decision-making. - 3) Underscore the value of the Metropolitan member agency cooperative and other partnerships in achieving regional climate resilience.